 Do not lie.
 Do not tell the truth.
 Say nothing.
 Consult a criminal defense lawyer before making any statements to police.
 That is the general rule, with few exceptions.
-When in doubt, remain silent.
-If you hear a Miranda Warning, the alarm bells should be going off – be quiet!
+So when in doubt, remain silent.
+And if you hear a Miranda Warning, the alarm bells should be going off – be quiet!

 Why?
 Police are generally good people.
 And just like the rest of us, they too have a tough job, pressures.
 They are human – not perfect.

 Police have a point of view, a bias.
 And, like all of us, they are subject to the “self-fulfilling prophecy” phenomenon.

 Have you ever noticed that people tend to side with whoever complains to them first?
 Think police officers are immune to that?